status-im/nim-chronos/docs/src/error_handling.md

 proc callRaiseException() {.async: (raises: []).} =
   try:
-    raiseException()
+    await raiseException()
   except AsyncExceptionError as exc:
     # The original Exception is available from the `parent` field
     echo exc.parent.msg
 ```

-This mode can be enabled globally with `-d:chronosHandleException` as a help
+**Global flag.**  This mode can be enabled globally with
+`-d:chronosHandleException` as a help when porting code to `chronos`.
+The
+behavior in this case will be that:

+1. old-style functions annotated with plain `async` will behave as if they had
+   been annotated with `async: (handleException: true)`.

+   This is functionally to equivalent
+   `async: (handleException: true, raises: [CatchableError])` and will, as
+   before, remap any `Exception` that is not `Defect` into
+   `AsyncExceptionError`, while also allowing any `CatchableError` (including `AsyncExceptionError`) to get through without compilation errors.

+2. New-style functions with `async: (raises: [...])` annotations or their own
+   `handleException` annotations will not be affected.

+The rationale here is to allow one to incrementally introduce exception
+annotations and get compiler feedback while not requiring that every bit of
+legacy code is updated at once.

-when porting code to `chronos` but should generally be avoided as global
+This should be used sparingly and with care, however, as global configuration
-configuration settings may interfere with libraries that use `chronos` leading
+settings may interfere with libraries that use `chronos` leading to unexpected
-to unexpected behavior.
+behavior.